If you’re wondering how long an ice maker takes to make ice, you’re not alone.

 Final Thoughts

-So, how long does it take an ice maker to make ice?
+So, how long does it take an ice maker to drop ice?

 📌Related Read